Edward Baber (barrister): Life

+Baber was educated at Lincoln's Inn and was called to the Bar.
 His legal practice was extremely lucrative and enabled him to become a substantial landowner in Somerset, buying the manors of Aldwick and Regilbury, Nempnett Thrubwell.
 He also bought a half-share of the family estate at Chew Magna from his elder brother.
 In addition, he owned houses in London and Bristol.